konratp/uchicago-data-visualization/README.md

 ### Findings

-We can see that quite consistently, regardless of how many ranks we include in the analysis, the fluctuation in rankings differs more for the ATP (men’s) division than the WTA (women’s) division.
+We can see that for a most combinations of rank and time slice, the fluctuation in rankings differs more for the ATP (men’s) division than the WTA (women’s) division.
 This might indicate a difference in competitiveness of the two divisions, as one could conclude that there is a greater amount of highly-skilled players vying for the top ranks in the ATP than the WTA, and that ATP players are closer to one another when it comes to skill level than players in the WTA.
 Anecdotal evidence – e.g. Serena Williams’ domination of female Tennis for many years as opposed to multiple male players winning important tournaments on a regular basis – may support this claim, though an analysis of other measures would be crucial before drawing final conclusions.

 Another interesting finding is that the fluctuation in rankings increases as one includes more ranks in the analysis, indicating that